Key Takeaways

 How Does Failing a Class Affect My GPA?

 Failing a class can significantly lower your GPA, as the failing grade is factored into your overall GPA calculation.
-The extent of the impact depends on the weight of the course in your overall credit load.
+The extent of the impact depends on the weight of the course in your overall credit hours.

 Can I Retake a Class I’ve Failed?